-3.2.1 FIA\X509\EXT.1/ITT X.509 Certificate Validation
+3.2.1 FIA X509 EXT.1/ITT X.509 Certificate Validation

-The evaluator shall ensure the TSS describes where the check of validity of the certificates takes place, and that the TSS identifies any of the rules for extendedKeyUsage fields (in FIA\X509\EXT.1.1) that are not supported by the TOE (i.e. where the ST is therefore claiming that they are trivially satisfied).
+The evaluator shall ensure the TSS describes where the check of validity of the certificates takes place, and that the TSS identifies any of the rules for extendedKeyUsage fields (in FIA_X509_EXT.1.1) that are not supported by the TOE (i.e. where the ST is therefore claiming that they are trivially satisfied).
 If selected, the TSS shall describe how certificate revocation checking is performed.
 It is not sufficient to verify the status of a X.509 certificate only when it's loaded onto the device.

-- The evaluator shall demonstrate that checking the validity of a certificate is performed when a certificate is used in an authentication step.
+The evaluator shall demonstrate that checking the validity of a certificate is performed when a certificate is used in an authentication step.
 It is not sufficient to verify the status of a X.509 certificate only when it is loaded onto the device.
-The evaluator shall perform the following tests for FIA X509 EXT.1.1/ITT: - a) Test 1a: The evaluator shall load a valid chain of certificates (terminating in a trusted CA certificate) as needed to validate the certificate to be used in the function, and shall use this chain to demonstrate that the function succeeds.
+The evaluator shall perform the following tests for FIA_X509_EXT.1.1/ITT.
+These tests must be repeated for each distinct security function that utilizes X.509v3 certificates.
+For example, if the TOE implements certificate-based authentication with IPSEC and TLS, then it shall be tested with each of these protocols.: